-My interests lie in the implementation of digital solutions in engaging spatial (usually transportation related) issues; combining programming, urban planning, and geospatial analytics.
+My interests lie in the implementation of digital solutions in engaging spatial (usually transportation related) issues; combining programming, urban and transportation planning, and geospatial analytics.
 I’ve taken on a number of technical roles executing research, digital development, and deployment in a wide variety of settings.
 This has provided me with extensive international experience from Mexico City to Dhaka, Bangladesh.

 Case manager to client communication device used to track client performance longitudinally as they move through the Salt Lake County Criminal Justice System; created as part of the 2016 Code for America Salt Lake County Fellowship.
 Learn more about the project online, here.

 This project produced a real time tallying tool to determine which bus lines were best and worst performing across the NYC MTA bus system.
 An API and developer tools were also created to support creative use and analytics of the resource.